 Alcoholism and opioid addiction are often treated with MAT as well as behavioral and holistic therapies.
-For clients addicted to opioids, the Continuum Recovery Center of Colorado can prescribe Vivitrol, Naltrexone, or Buprenorphine.
-These medications assist during drug detox and treatment to block the pleasurable effects of opioids, thereby reducing cravings and lowering the risk for relapse throughout recovery.
+For clients addicted to opioids, the Continuum Recovery Center of Colorado can prescribe Vivitrol, Naltrexone, or Buprenorphine as part of their Medication Assisted Treatment program.
+These medications assist during drug detox and treatment to block the pleasurable effects of opioids.
+Thereby, reducing cravings and lowering the risk for relapse throughout recovery.

 MAT is also used to treat alcohol addiction.
-Clients who receive treatment for alcohol use disorder here could be prescribed disulfiram, acamprosate, or naltrexone to remove the cravings for and desirable effects of alcohol.
+Clients who receive treatment for alcohol use disorder here could be prescribed disulfiram, acamprosate, or naltrexone.
+These medications help remove the cravings for and desirable effects of alcohol.